LED: Light Enhanced Depth Estimation at Night: Method

 \subsection{HD Pattern and Headlights}

 Networks designed for active stereovision exploit the disparity between the projected pattern and the camera's view to estimate distances within the scene.
-In LED, a model identifies pattern's areas that deviate from the implicitly learned reference pattern.
+With LED, a model identifies pattern's areas that deviate from the implicitly learned reference pattern.

-Diverging from traditional active stereovision which relies on infrared lasers projecting points, we harness an HD headlight.
-Similar to a beamer, this type of headlight can dynamically project any image or shape onto the scene.
-Specifically, we simulate a real 3,696 pixels HD headlight (132$\times$28\,px) with a horizontal Field of View (FOV) of 35° and a vertical FOV of 7°.
-The emitted light is not colimated, thus, similar to a projector, the size of a pixel in the projection varies with distance.
-We illustrate it in \cref{fig:hd-proj}, as the projection extends further, a pixel appears larger.
-This provides the neural network with valuable cues about distances in the scene.
-To avoid superposition of HD patterns we only use the left headlight.
+\simon{Unlike traditional active stereovision, which relies on infrared lasers to project points, we harness an HD headlight.} Similar to a projector, this headlight can dynamically project any image or shape onto the scene. \simon{To prevent pattern overlap, we use only the left headlight.

-We employ a regular checkerboard pattern because of its ability to exhibit high discontinuities and strong contrast.
-The dense concentration of corners and transitions in the pattern serves as features easily recognizable and detectable by convolutional neural networks \cite{baker2020local}.
-These features aid the network in extracting the pattern from the scene.
-Dimensions of the checkerboard cells are 0.5°, ensuring proper visibility with the simulated camera resolution.

-Upon projection, the checkerboard undergoes deformations (from the camera's perspective) based on surface's shape.
-As illustrated in \cref{fig:hd-proj}, horizontal planes tend to stretch the pattern into a trapezoid, while vertical surfaces parallel to image plane do not cause any deformation.
-More complex deformations occur on non-planar surfaces such as cars.
-All these elements provide valuable information about the scene's geometry to the network and thus enhances the quality of depth estimation.
+We employ a regular checkerboard pattern, because of its high contrast and sharp discontinuities.
+The dense concentration of corners and transitions makes it easily detectable by convolutional neural networks \cite{baker2020local}.
+Upon projection, the checkerboard is deformed according to surface shapes (from the camera's perspective).
+Horizontal planes stretch the pattern into a trapezoid, while vertical surfaces parallel to the image plane cause no deformation (see \cref{fig:hd-proj}).
+Non-planar surfaces, such as cars, result in more complex distortions.
+These deformations provide crucial geometric cues to the network, improving depth estimation accuracy.} Additionally, the emitted light is not colimated: \simon{as the projection extends further, the light becomes more divergent, causing pixels to appear larger (see \cref{fig:hd-proj}), thus providing useful depth cues to the network. }